 | Loading behavior | Always loaded | Loaded on demand when relevant |

-| Token budget | 10-15% of context window max | 5-10% per skill when active |
+| Token budget | 10–15% of context window, hard ceiling | 5–10% per skill while active |

 | Content type | Stack, conventions, architecture | Domain logic, API patterns, edge cases |

-| Who maintains it | Tech lead or platform team | Domain team or feature owner |
+| Owner | Tech lead or platform team | Domain team or feature owner |

 | Examples | Naming conventions, deploy targets | Stripe webhook handling, auth session flow |